ryanatkn/fuz/.changeset/heavy-tomatoes-give.md

 ---
-"@ryanatkn/fuz": patch
+'@ryanatkn/fuz': patch
 ---

-reduce the need for prose for everything except lists
+reduce the need for prose for everything except lists and buttons